 A pre-application public consultation was carried out ahead of the outline planning submission with officers at Central Bedfordshire Council, District and County Councillors, Barton le-Clay Parish Council and the local community.
 Discussions with key stakeholders were had, a consultation webpage and newsletters were produced and a public exhibition was held.
 The feedback received resulted in changes to the proposals including alterations to the site access, an extension to the site boundary to allow for upgrades to the existing public footpath link, enhanced public open space to integrate children’s play and sustainable drainage, along with BMX trails, scooter tracks and allotments.

-The proposed site lies in on the eastern edge of Barton le Clay, bound by Higham Road to the north and fields to the south.
+The upcoming development lies in on the eastern edge of Barton le Clay, bound by Higham Road to the north and fields to the south.
 The site lies within the jurisdiction of Central Bedfordshire Council.

 The site was identified as a suitable and sustainable location for new development and was allocated for residential development in the adopted (2022) Central Bedfordshire Local Plan.
 It extends to circa 63 acres and is currently used for agricultural purposes with crop rotation.